Hungarian Goose Down History

 Hungary Became the World’s No. 2 Down Exporter

 Quietly but decisively, Hungary rose to the top ranks of the global down trade—becoming one of the world’s foremost suppliers of goose down.
-While China held the top spot by scale, Hungary stood out for something else entirely: quality.
+While China dominated the market in sheer scale, Hungary built its reputation on something different: exceptional quality.
+Buyers across Europe and beyond increasingly sought Hungarian down for its remarkable loft, durability, and lasting softness.

 Hungarian Down Beyond the Curtain